Irresistible Caneles Tea Cakes: A French Delight

 Caneles Tea Cakes

-Caneles and sweet bordeaux wine – a match made in culinary heaven.
+Caneles and sweet Bordeaux wine – a match made in culinary heaven.

 • Can I freeze leftover Caneles Tea Cakes?
 Yes, you can freeze Caneles.
 Place them in an airtight container or zip-top bags, separating layers with parchment paper.
 They can be stored for up to 2 months in the freezer.